jd0x0021/lcgenjd/README.md

 &nbsp;

-4. Database table's name (this is the table where we'll insert our new data).
+4. Database table's name (this is the table where we'll insert our new data). _Clicking the **Add Table** button in the changeset component will add a new database table._
 ![image](https://github.com/user-attachments/assets/92f7867e-1705-4587-bc45-b6e4d55b29c0)

 &nbsp;